Scientific Name

 Description

 Sinocrassula yunnanensis is a small succulent that forms dense rosettes of dark bluish-green leaves with purple mottling, turning black in full sun.
-The rosettes grow up to 1.4 inches (3.5 cm) in diameter, producing offsets to form a dense clump.
-Leaves are half-round with a convex lower surface and somewhat flat upper surface, up to 1 inch (2.5 cm) long and up to 0.2 inches (0.5 cm) wide, and end in a sharp point.
+The rosettes can grow up to 1.4 inches (3.5 cm) in diameter and produce offsets, forming a dense clump over time.
+The leaves are half-round with a convex lower surface and somewhat flat upper surface, and end in a sharp point, measuring up to 1 inch (2.5 cm) in length and up to 0.2 inches (0.5 cm) in width.
 They are densely covered with short, soft hairs.

 In fall and early winter, the rosettes elongate in densely leafy, finely papillose flower stalks with dense, flattish clusters of light yellowish to yellowish green flowers with an orange-red flush in full sun.
 The plant is monocarpic, which means each rosette blooms only once and then dies, replaced by the offsets.